NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 10.md

 but that he will receive a hundred times as much now in the present age, houses and brothers and sisters and mothers and children and farms, along with persecutions; and in the age to come, eternal life.

 ###### 31
-But many _who are_ first will be last, and the last, first."Jesus' Sufferings Foretold
+But many _who are_ first will be last, and the last, first."

+### Jesus' Sufferings Foretold

 ###### 32
 They were on the road going up to Jerusalem, and Jesus was walking on ahead of them; and they were amazed, and those who followed were fearful.
 And again He took the twelve aside and began to tell them what was going to happen to Him,